 Local author, Scott Dobson, goes in search of the Geordie character.
 He looks at various aspects of the region that may have moulded the people - the coal mining, fishing and shipbuilding industries, and the dangers and poverty involved.
 Local humourist Dick Irwin contributes anecdotes and sketches.
 This Tyne Tees Television documentary in the About Britain series was originally broadcast on 6 August 1975.

 A Tyne Tees Television autobiographical documentary about Jack Charlton, of local and world footballing fame, on a return visit to his family in Ashington far away from the world of top class soccer.
 Charlton attends a whippet race with his two sons, visits the coast he knew as a child, and joins friends and family for a drink and game of bingo in Ashington and District Working Men's Club.
 As he enjoys the sounds of a local brass band performing in the town, he wistfully wishes he had learned to play a brass instrument.

 A Tyne Tees Television documentary on the masculine love of angling.
 4 million men in Britain see angling as 'a kind of heaven'.
 The film looks at the many different types of angling available and how men become interested in the sport.
-The film also looks at some of the industries surrounding fishing and also how pollution and industrial development are affecting fish stocks.
+The film also looks at some of the industries surrounding fishing such as the manufacture of fishing rods at Hardys of Alnwick, and also how pollution and industrial development are affecting fish stocks.